Pachycephalidae: Taxonomy and systematics

+The genus level phylogeny of the family Pachycephalidae shown below is based a study by Serina Brady and collaborators published in 2021.
+The species numbers are from the AviList taxonomy.

 Description

 The whistlers are stout birds with strong bills, and the group was once known as the thickheads due to the large rounded heads of many species.
 Their plumage is rufous, brown, or grey in the majority of species.
 Nevertheless, a few species, particularly the golden whistler and its close relatives, have bright plumage.
 One of the more unusual traits of this family is found in the feathers of some of the pitohuis, which have toxins.
 These toxins are probably a deterrent to parasites and may also serve to dissuade predators from taking the birds.

 Vocalisations

 Several species belonging to this family are outstanding songsters: the whistlers produce an astonishing volume for their size, and the lyrebirds aside, the grey shrikethrush is often regarded as the finest, most inventive songbird of them all.

 Distribution and habitat

 The whistlers are birds of forests and wooded areas.
 Most species inhabit rainforest, particularly in the Asian and Papuan parts of their range, but Australian species inhabit a wider range of habitats including woodlands, arid scrubland and mangrove forests.
 Some species are restricted to a particular ecosystem, whereas others are more catholic and will inhabit a range of habitat types.